libraryaddict/stores-opt-out/README.md

 # How do I add this to my script?

 You will need a `dependencies.txt` in the root file of your script installation files.
-Add `github libraryaddict/KolBoycotto release-data` to it.
+Add `github loathers/KolBoycotto release-data` to it.

-Then you will run either `yarn install <TBA>` if you are using yarn, or `npm install <TBA>` if you're using npm.
+Then you will run either `yarn install boycotto` if you are using yarn, or `npm install boycotto` if you're using npm.

 Given how mall prices work in mafia, you'll want to have everything looked up using this script.
 Else you may think one item is in mall for 400 meat, but the item was in a store we want to ignore and the cheapest is actually 9000 meat.